xiwcx/sass-intro/README.md

 - Populate your extends with a mixin (rwd gotcha)
 - Partials for code organization and mental sanity
     - It's easier to wrap your head around what this code should do and avoid spreading rules around the css file if you wall it in with a partial.
+- Let go of how the css looks.
+Maintainable scss, performant css
+    - explain gzip
 - Remember: DON'T EDIT THE CSS
     - All people working on a project need to buy in to sass
     - Junk file for the bits and pieces, people who don't know scss